AnDeresh/Forecasting_BTC_volatility_ML_techniques/README.md

 ## Repository Structure

-├── data/
-│ └── BTCUSD_1m_Binance.csv                 # This file is not included in the repository due to its large size.
-├── btc_vol_predict.ipynb                   # Main notebook containing the analysis and modeling code └── requirements.txt                        # List of required Python packages

 ```bash
 ├── data/
 │ └── BTCUSD_1m_Binance.csv             # CSV file with 1-minute BTC/USD data.
 Is not included in the repository due to its large size.